patrickmuchmore/RPackageTemplate/README.md

 ![Cloning a repository with Git and RStudio](./readme/CloneGitRepo.png)

 The field __Create project as subdirectory of__ indicates where the *rpackagetemplate* directory will be created.
-To specify an alternate location, click __Browse__ and navigate to the desired file system path.
+To specify an alternate location, click __Browse...__ and navigate to the desired file system path.
 If __Open in new session__ is checked, once the clone operation is complete RStudio will automatically open the project.
 After setting the appropriate option values, click the __Create Project__ button to clone the repository using Git.

 ### Building and running the package template project with RStudio